TEL AVIV. Historians believe that about one-fifth of the art works in

 In Israel there is very little involvement in the struggle to help Holocaust

-survivors locate works of art that belonged to their families, or to lead a
+survivors locate works of art that belonged to their families, or to

 public battle on the issue.
-The Claims Conference in Israel says that at the
+The Claims Conference in Israel says that

 moment they are not active in this area.
-Yoram Dori, spokesman for the World
+Yoram Dori, spokesman for

 Jewish Restitution Organization (WJRO), the umbrella group for 11

-international organizations that are working on the issue (including the
+international organizations that are working on the issue (including

 Claims Conference), says that "the emphasis in WJRO activity for returning